meilisearch/documentation/guides/main_concepts/indexes.md

 # Indexes

-An index is the collection of a certain type of data, an entity that gathers a set of documents.
+An index is an entity that gathers a set of documents with its own settings.

 It can be comparable to a table in `SQL`, or a collection in MongoDB.